 Scientific excellence of the University:

-The School of Biosciences at Birmingham is a world leader in metabolomics and more broadly environmental ‘omics research.
-The School achieved an impressive performance in the Research Excellence Framework 2014, rising up to 6th place for the quality of its research within the elite, research-focused Russell Group of UK universities.
+The School of Biosciences achieved an impressive performance in the Research Excellence Framework 2014, rising up to 6th place for the quality of its research within the elite, research-focused Russell Group of UK universities.

 Are you the right person for this PhD?

-We seek an excellent candidate with a high quality undergraduate or Masters degree (can be pending) in fields such as (bio)analytical chemistry, pharmacology, forensics or toxicology, who has a passion to apply state-of-the-art metabolomics approaches to 21st century challenges in human and environmental health.
+We seek an excellent, highly motivated candidate with a high quality undergraduate or Masters degree (can be pending) in fields such as (bio)analytical chemistry, pharmacology, forensics or toxicology, who has a passion to apply and then translate state-of-the-art metabolomics and PBPK modelling approaches to 21st century challenges in food safety and human toxicology.